alykotb/My-projects/README.md

 ===========
 **Run in python environment installed on a machine**

-If you are using a python environmnet running on your machine not google-colab these libraries should be installed:
+If you are using a python environmnet running on your machine running the CF.py or CF.ipynb not in google-colab these libraries should be installed in your environment:

  1. torch
  2. pandas